icopy-site/awesome/docs/awesome/awesome-tinkerpop.md

 ## <A NAME="license"></A>License
 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [@mohataher](https://github.com/mohataher) has waived all copyright and related or neighboring rights to this work.sible under law, [@mohataher](https://github.com/mohataher) has waived all copyright and related or neighboring rights to this work.sible under law, [@mohataher](https://github.com/mohataher) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [@mohataher](https://github.com/mohataher) has waived all copyright and related or neighboring rights to this work.